cosmicjs/docs/docs/rest-api/objects.md

 ## Advanced Queries

-Advanced queries gives you powerful NoSQL database-like functionality for content fetching.
-Use the `query` parameter to contruct a valid JSON (stringified) query on the [Get Objects Endpoint](#get-objects).
+Advanced queries give you powerful NoSQL database-like functionality for content fetching.
+Use the `query` parameter to send a valid JSON (stringified) query on the [Get Objects Endpoint](#get-objects).
 See [example requests below](#example-queries).

 **Definition**
 ```